KamieShort/half-baked-To-Do/README.md

 # Display To-Do Page

-x should have user id (foreign key), and ID, completion status, description.
-Event Listeners: on load-fetch supabase data(window.eventlistener), on click complete To-Do, submit form-create to do, delete to-do's.
+x should have user id (foreign key), and ID, completion status, description. x Event Listeners: on load-fetch supabase data(window.eventlistener), on click complete To-Do, submit form-create to do, delete to-do's.

 Functions; fetch To-Dos and render to-Do's (loops through and appends).
 TDD render function. add CSS to show complete and not complete to-do